flameit-os/flameit.io/immersion-cooling/liquid/index.md

 |[Neutralisation Value]({{ site.baseurl }}/kb/faq/what-does-immersion-cooling-neutralisation-value-mean-in-practice)                       |<0,01                |mg KOH/g    |
 {: .md-table}

+## Buy it

+You can buy our hightech, high performance liquids in our shop: [FlameIT - Immersion Cooling liquids](https://shop.flameit.io/en/6-liquid-coolants)

 ## R&D - Material Compatibility

 Concerned about **[material compatibility](/immersion-cooling/material-compatibility)**?
 We are here to help You and Your company.
 Together with our R&D team and labolatory we are ready to test chemical compatibility of provided samples using accepted industrial research methods.